Wound Healing Center

 Our wound management starts with a thorough assessment of the wound and peri-wound skin.

-One of our wound care specialists will be the caregiver to assess changes in a patient's skin and initiate wound care.
-Managing this, including wounds, can be challenging as patients present with diverse disorders and tissue damage can range from superficial to deep.
+One of our wound care treatment specialists will be the caregiver to assess changes in a patient’s skin and initiate wound care.
+Managing this, including wound care, can be challenging as patients present with diverse disorders and tissue damage can range from superficial to deep.
 But by applying a few basic principles, starting with a skin and wound assessment, our doctor can simplify the process and determine an appropriate treatment plan.
 The assessment should include the following components: